marieflutre/UrbanTempo/README.md

 ?readTemporalities
 ```

-If you are new to R, it is advised to read its official [documentation](https://cran.r-project.org/manuals.html).
+Most importantly, if you are new to R, it is advised to read its official [documentation](https://cran.r-project.org/manuals.html).
 Other useful sources of information are listed below:

 * https://cran.r-project.org/faqs.html